clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 Deep Learning Reference Stack
 #############################

-This tutorial describes how to run benchmarking workloads for TensorFlow\*, PyTorch\*, and Kubeflow in |CL-ATTR| using the Deep Learning Reference Stack.
+This guide describes how to run benchmarking workloads for TensorFlow\*, PyTorch\*, and Kubeflow in |CL-ATTR| using the Deep Learning Reference Stack.

 .. contents::